-The Group presents comparative information for one prior year.
+In these consolidated financial statements, the Group presents comparative information for one prior year.
 Where necessary, comparative data is reclassified (and restated) in order to achieve comparability in view of the current year presentation changes.

 2.5.
 Functional currency and recognition of exchange differences